EURO CRIME

 • Ellis, Kate author of the Wesley Peterson series set in Devon.

-• Ellory, Roger Jon/R J author of US based crime novels, the latest being 2007's 'A Quiet Belief in Angels'.
+• Ellory, Roger Jon/R J author of US based crime novels, the latest being 2010's 'Saints of New York'.

 • Elton, Ben comedian, co-writer of Blackadder and a CWA Dagger winning author for 'Popcorn'.